 I even met new buyers, both locals and tourists, who were also hard core crocheters like me!
 But while most of the people at the fair were super nice, a few got just a bit cheeky!
+So heads up!
+You might encounter rude buyers.
 I think people joining craft shows for the first time need to know about this and they need to be prepared on how to handle these situations.

 I found that the best way to deal with audacious comments was to just smile politely and allow them to move on to the next booth.
 Some will think that your work is worth WAY less that what you’re asking for, or tell you right to your face that they’re probably more skilled than you.
-One lady, when she arrived at my booth, wanted me to give her my full attention while I was in the middle of a transaction.
-Fortunately, she moved on to the next booth when she saw I couldn’t grant her wish!
+One lady, when she arrived at my booth, wanted me to give her my full attention while I was in the middle of a transaction with another customer.
+Fortunately, she moved on to the next booth when she saw that I couldn’t accommodate her!

 You’ve worked hard for months!
 Now, it’s time to enjoy the fruits of your labor.
 Talk to your customers about your products.
 The people going to your booth are most probably the ones who share the same passion for your craft as you.
 So don’t hide behind your table or shy away from your prospective buyers.
 You’ll see that the moment the connection is made between you and a customer, selling your work on a craft show is quite fun after all!